goncalomb/dotfiles/README.md

 * [**?**] [systemd](systemd): a recent attempt at hosting some systemd services (see [install-systemd.sh](install-systemd.sh))
 * [**X**] [home-spoofing](home-spoofing): old feature to provide a portable HOME directory

-### Scripts
+### Scripts (`bin/`)

 These are not documented extensively, so I recommend that you read them before running.
-Nevertheless, they don't make changes to your system, except for 'install-*' and 'bashrc-zone' probably...
+Some may do changes to your system (e.g., installing packages).

-They are mostly GNU/Linux-centric but some may work on other systems.
+They are mostly GNU/Linux-centric but some may work on other systems (good compatibility with macOS).
 They are available on PATH after installing the dotfiles.

-The list is not exhaustive (see [bin](bin)).
+> Some of these scripts are quite old and may not work as expected, I'm working to update them as needed.
+Focusing on Linux, Termux and macOS support when possible. --goncalomb

+Tags:

+* stable: in active use and tested
+* caution: use with caution, may do changes to your system, or has some complex behavior
+* bespoke: made for a specific use case, may not be useful to others
+* unknown: unknown status, not tested recently, may be broken, use with caution

 Scripts | Description | Tags | Updated
 ------- | ----------- | ---- | -------